| Title: | 'ForLion' Algorithm to Find D-Optimal Designs for Experiments |

 p0 Initial approximate allocation that derived the reported D-optimal approximate allocation

-Maximum The maximum of the determinant of the Fisher information matrix of the reported D-optimla design
+Maximum The maximum of the determinant of the expected Fisher information matrix of the reported D-optimla design

 convergence Convergence TRUE or FALSE